parcoil/updatectl/docs/contributing.md

 ## Documentation

-Update documentation for any new features in `docs/`.
+Update documentation for any new features or changes in `docs/`.